Christchurch City Council is looking at developing a Local Alcohol Policy that sets out how alcohol should be sold and supplied in Christchurch.

 We expect the whole process of developing a Local Alcohol Policy will take more than a year, starting from the Council’s decision to proceed.
 This is because legislation requires us to collect comprehensive data and information – we know there’s strong community interest in alcohol matters, so we need to allow sufficient time and opportunities to hear those views.

-We’ll soon start talking with NZ Police, the Medical Officer of Health, and key groups – community-based groups, sectors and businesses – interested in alcohol-related matters, to hear their key issues.
+We’re talking with NZ Police, the Medical Officer of Health, and key groups – community-based groups, sectors and businesses – interested in alcohol-related matters, to hear their key issues.
 We’re also inviting them to share their statistical data and stay in touch with the development of the Local Alcohol Policy.

 We’ve already heard the views of more than 5000 people in a recent Life in Christchurch(external link) survey on the sale and supply of alcohol.
-The findings from this survey will be available in November 2024.

 What's included in a Local Alcohol Policy